-Act, they have a preferential claim to a cover pool.
+Under the Covered Bond Act, if the issuer defaults, covered bondholders have a preferential claim to the cover pool.
+They can also initiate regular insolvency proceedings against the issuer.
 Under the legislation, the cover pool can comprise residential mortgage loans, commercial mortgage loans, public-sector loans, and substitute assets from European Economic Area countries.

 Under the legal framework, the cover pool's assets must be registered in the issuer's cover pool to be isolated from the issuer's other assets in the event of insolvency.
 The issuer must report the information in the register to the Finnish regulator quarterly.
 The register also includes the counterparties to derivative contracts, which must be able to survive the issuer's insolvency.
+This means that swap counterparties would continue performing with no claim to the cover pool.

 If the issuer were to become insolvent, the Finnish regulator would appoint a special cover pool administrator to supervise the covered bondholders' interests.
-If necessary, the administrator can sell assets or accelerate the payment of the covered bonds if it considers this to be in the bondholders' best interests, subject to Finnish regulatory approval.
+If necessary, the administrator can sell assets to make payments on the covered bonds.
+The administrator could also accelerate the payment of the covered bonds if it considers this to be in the bondholders' best interests, subject to Finnish regulatory approval.
+We consider this scenario to be rating remote, as our credit and cash flow analysis accounts for the ability of the cover pool to service the payments on the covered bonds.

-To facilitate liquidity management, up to 20% of a mortgage cover pool can temporarily include substitute assets, such as state, municipal, or other public-sector or financial entities.
+To facilitate liquidity management, up to 15% of a mortgage cover pool can temporarily include substitute assets, and up to 20% of state, municipal, or other public-sector or financial entities assets.